sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 is unfair.

 Explain to your players that getting good at playing Deckahedron World means *creating advantages*.
-There are built-in moves like Discern, Defend, Do a Flashback, and Good Thing I Brought that can be used to create advantages.
+There are built-in moves like Discern and Defend that can be used to create advantages.
 In this session, explain each one of these moves.
 Discern should be particularly encouraged if you'd like more opportunities to describe the world, environment, and NPCs that you're creating.